-3.6.5 Pest monitoring and control $^{\mathrm{Q}}$
+3.6.5 Pest monitoring and control

-On the entire company including the storage facilities, a pest monitoring must be carried out and documented, e.g. with the help of monitoring points, bait points or traps.
+On the entire company including the storage facilities, a pest monitoring must be carried out, e.g. with the help of monitoring points, bait points or traps.

-The locations of the bait boxes or pest traps must be documented in a plan.
 Traps and baits must be placed in a way that other animals do not have access to them.
 In case of infestation, the pests must be effectively and properly combated.
-These control measures must be verified.
+These control measures must be documented.